Home > Athletics > Girls Lacrosse

 Girls Lacrosse Conditioning schedule

-The morning workouts for all girls lacrosse players will on Tuesday, Thursday and Friday mornings at the Northfield campus from 6:30-7:15 am.
-All players MUST be on time for advisory and should plan ahead for transportation or to shower at school after workouts.
-Players do NOT bring a stick, only comfortable athletic clothing and water/Gatorade.
+The strength and conditioning schedule for all athletes will be lifting Monday and Wednesday after school at Winnetka in the NT Strength and Conditioning Room and the morning conditioning will on Tuesday, Thursday and Friday mornings at the Northfield campus from 6:30-7:15 am.
+All athletes MUST be on time for advisory and should plan ahead for transportation or to shower at school after workouts.
+Athletes do NOT bring a stick, only comfortable athletic clothing and water/Gatorade.

 Download a printable pdf calendar with all the workout dates.